-The 4-inch diameter side tubes are also offered in all three finish styles [PN's D930, D930-B, D930-C], and bolt to the existing holes in the Corvette’s rocker panel.
+The 4-inch diameter side tubes are also offered in all three finish styles [PN’s D930, D930-B, D930-C], and bolt to the existing holes in the Corvette’s rocker panel.
 They are a clamp-fit to either the small- or big-block headers, and three different muffler inserts are available.
-The standard glasspack insert [PN D950] offers a throaty sound but quiets down the engine’s output level to keep the folks in your HOA happy, while the high-flow glasspack [PN D952] offers – yep, you guessed it! – higher flow, and an accompanying sound increase to go along with it.
-For the hardcore, the reverse-flow muffler option [PN D951] serves up the best performance, but the most noise.
+The standard glass pack insert [PN D950] offers a throaty sound but quiets down the engine’s output level to keep the folks in your HOA happy, while the high-flow glasspack [PN D952] offers – yep, you guessed it! – higher flow, and an accompanying sound increase to go along with it.
+For the sound conscious, the reverse-flow muffler option [PN D951] serves to control the most noise.

 Easier Than You’d Think